-Sharpe's Express is a great tasting they have an attractive pear shape with bright white flesh, and is a floury potato which is great for soaking up sauces and gravy.
+Sharpe's Express are a perfect new season variety, and they have a wonderful flavour.
+They have an attractive pear shape with bright white flesh, and a floury flesh, which is great for soaking up sauces and gravy.

 Sharpe's Express was introduced in 1900 by Charles Sharpe of Sleaford, Lincolnshire.